commanderx16/x16-emulator/README.md

 * When starting `x16emu` without arguments, it will pick up the system ROM (`rom.bin`) and the character ROM (`chargen.bin`) from the executable's directory.
 * The system ROM and character ROM filenames/paths can be overridden with the `-rom` and `-char` command line arguments.
 * `-sdcard` lets you specify an SD card image (partition table + FAT32).
-* `-prg` leys you specify a `.prg` file that gets injected into RAM after start.
+* `-prg` lets you specify a `.prg` file that gets injected into RAM after start.
+* `-prg` lets you specify a BASIC program in ASCII format that automatically typed in (and tokenized).
+* `-echo` causes all KERNAL/BASIC output to be printed to the host's terminal.
+Enable this and use the BASIC command "LIST" to convert a BASIC program to ASCII (detokenize).
 * When compiled with `#define TRACE`, `-trace` will enable an instruction trace on stdout.

 Run `x16emu -h` to see all command line options.

 ## Functions while running

-* Cmd + R will reset the computer.
+* Ctrl + R will reset the computer.
+* Ctrl + V will paste the clipboard by injecting key presses.
-* Cmd + S will save a memory dump (40 KB main RAM + 2 MB bankable RAM) to disk.
+* Ctrl + S will save a memory dump (40 KB main RAM + 2 MB bankable RAM) to disk.

-(These shortcuts currently only work on macOS.)
+* Ctrl + Return will toggle full screen mode.

+On the Mac, use the Cmd key instead.

 ## Host Filesystem Interface